Indians win Game 3, take a 2-1 World Series lead

 The 102-year-old ballpark known as the "Friendly Confines" has never seen its home team Cubs win the World Series.

-Ticket prices are sky high for the games at Wrigley.
+And it's a tough ticket to get.
 The average ticket price for Game 5, which is Sunday, is $6,548, making it the most expensive sporting event of all time, according to TicketIQ, which has been tracking ticket prices for seven years.

 Comic legend and Cubs super-fan Bill Murray fired up the crowd during the seventh inning stretch with his rendition of "Take Me Out To The Ballgame," ending with a reference to the late Cubs sportscaster Harry Caray, yelling, "Let's get some runs!"